 5. Permanent Establishment.
 Representative shall engage in activity in Japan related to Services on behalf of a Principal only as instructed and directed in writing by such Principal to so act in a manner not constituting Principal as having a Japanese Permanent Establishment or similar tax presence (collectively “a Permanent Establishment”).
 Each Principal acknowledges and agrees that such Principal (and not the Representative) has been responsible for the preparation and review (with tax counsel and otherwise) of the description of Services attached as Schedule 1.

 6. Performance Standards.
 Representative shall perform the Services in good faith and without gross negligence or willful misconduct and Representative shall not be liable or responsible to a Principal for any higher or more stringent standard of care in performing the Services.
-Except as directly caused by a breach of the preceding sentence, Representative shall not bear (and each Principal shall indemnify and hold Representative, it’s successors and assigns, harmless against) any costs, risks, expenses, liabilities or obligations arising out of or relating to the Services or the operations, activities, contracts and other obligations of such Principal.
+Except as directly caused by a breach of the preceding sentence, Representative shall not bear (and each Principal shall indemnify and hold Representative, its successors and assigns, harmless against) any costs, risks, expenses, liabilities or obligations arising out of or relating to the Services or the operations, activities, contracts and other obligations of such Principal.

 7. Competition; Disclaimer of Special Duties.
 Representative is, and may continue to be, in the same line of business as a Principal.
 Accordingly, the Parties mutually agree that neither Representative shall be subject to any express or implied obligation that would restrain or restrict Representative from engaging in business that could or would be considered to be in competition with such Principal's business or business activities.
 Further, the Parties mutually agree that Representative neither will be considered a fiduciary for, or in a special or quasi-fiduciary relationship (other than the express contractual relationship set forth in this Agreement) with, a Principal, nor be subject to any special duties normally associated with or arising out of such relationships.